Skip to content

 Explanation

-Maxwell's equations are the compact synthesis that turns electricity and magnetism from separate-looking cases into one field story.
-Two equations say what counts as a source: enclosed charge sets the net electric flux through a closed surface, while magnetic field lines still close on themselves so the net magnetic flux through a closed surface stays zero.
-Two more equations say what changing fields do around loops: changing magnetic flux creates circulating electric fields, and conduction current plus changing electric flux create circulating magnetic fields.
+Maxwell's equations become much easier to read when you sort them into two jobs.
+Gauss's laws are source laws: enclosed charge sets the net electric flux through a closed surface, while magnetic field lines still close on themselves so the net magnetic flux through a closed surface is zero.
+Faraday's law and the Ampere-Maxwell law are circulation laws: changing magnetic flux drives circulating electric fields, and conduction current plus changing electric flux drive circulating magnetic fields.

 This page keeps that synthesis explanation-first.
-One shared stage shows the two flux laws, the two circulation laws, and a light bridge cue on the same live state.
-The same enclosed charge, conduction current, changing-electric term, changing-magnetic term, and cycle rate drive the stage, graphs, prediction prompts, overlays, worked examples, and quick test so Maxwell's equations stay tied to one honest field-update story rather than four detached formulas.
+One shared stage shows the two flux laws, the two circulation laws, and a light-bridge cue on the same live state.
+The same enclosed charge, conduction current, changing-electric term, changing-magnetic term, and cycle rate drive the stage, graphs, prediction prompts, worked examples, and quick test, so Maxwell's equations stay tied to one field-update story rather than feeling like four disconnected formulas.

 Key ideas